hmolhem/git-course-playground/README.md

 # git-course-playground
-This repository created for 'Introduction to Git and GitHub' course on coursera.
+This repository was created for the "Introduction to Git and GitHub" course.
+The course consists of four modules:

-This course includes 4 modules:

 ## Module 1: Introduction to version control